11 ways to play an E 7 chord on guitar

 The E 7 chord (E dominant 7) is a less commonly known chord when first learning to play guitar.

-Like the E Major chord, the E 7 chord also has an easy open chord shape but there are many other ways you can play this chord throughout the guitar fretboard.
+The E 7 chord has an easy open chord shape but there are many other ways you can play this chord throughout the guitar fretboard.
 By knowing different E7 chord variations, you’ll be able to use them in different musical contexts.

 We’ll first go over some basic chord theory and then cover 11 ways to play an E 7 guitar chord which you can start to incorporate to your playing.